Apple earnings exceed estimates but forecast wanes

 “We’re thrilled to report another record-breaking quarter that caps a tremendous fiscal 2018, the year in which we shipped our 2 billionth iOS device, celebrated the 10th anniversary of the App Store and achieved the strongest revenue and earnings in Apple’s history,” Apple CEO Tim Cook said.
 “Over the past two months, we’ve delivered huge advancements for our customers through new versions of iPhone, Apple Watch, iPad and Mac as well as our four operating systems, and we enter the holiday season with our strongest lineup of products and services ever.”

-Shares fell more than 4 percent after the earnings announcement.
+Shares fell as much as 7 percent after the earnings announcement.
 They had gained 29 percent this year.

+Unit sales of the iPhone remained flat at roughly 47 million units year-over-year.
+Apple CFO Luca Maestri said the company will stop reporting unit sales of iPhones, Macs and iPads in the future.

 Apple unveiled three new versions of its flagship iPhone last September as it turns to a multi-tiered pricing structure to offset dwindling demand.
 The models range in price from $749 for the cheaper iPhone XR to $1,099 for the large-screen iPhone XS Max.
 All three models were on sale as of mid-October.